pimbrouwers/Donald/README.md

 ```

 > It's important to note that Donald will only raise these exceptions in _exceptional_ situations.

+## Performance

+By default, Donald will consume `IDataReader` using `CommandBehavior.SequentialAccess`.
+This allows the rows and columns to be read in chunks (i.e., streamed), but forward-only.
+As opposed to being completely read into memory all at once, and readable in any direction.
+The benefits of this are particular felt when reading large CLOB (string) and BLOB (binary) data.
+But is also a measureable performance gain for standard query results as well.

+The only nuance to sequential access is that **columns must be read in the same order found in the `SELECT` clause**.
+Aside from that, there is no noticeable differene from the perspective of a library consumer.

 ## Find a bug?